sonia-kwak/sonia-kwak.github.io/src/pages/photography/index.md

         "gallery views": "20,000+"
     }'/>

-Below is a small collection of some of the pictures I hold nearest to my heart.
-For more stuff like this feel free to check my [Flickr](https://www.flickr.com/photos/helloninja) and [Instagram](https://instagram.com/cmdalbem).
+Below is a collection of the pictures I hold nearest to my heart.

 ```grid|1